AI Sovereignty on Commodity Hardware

 National AI Independence

-Countries outside the US-China GPU axis face a genuine strategic challenge: how do you build domestic AI capability when the hardware supply chain runs through Taipei, and the cloud infrastructure runs through Seattle?
-RAM offers an alternative path: open-source models, commodity Apple hardware (available globally without export restrictions), and a quantization pipeline that runs locally.
+Countries outside the US-China GPU axis face a real strategic challenge.
+How do you build domestic AI capability when the hardware supply chain runs through Taipei and the cloud infrastructure runs through Seattle?
+RAM offers a different path: open-source models, commodity Apple hardware (available globally without export restrictions), and a quantization pipeline that runs locally.
 A university research group, a government agency, or a national lab can deploy frontier-class AI without touching a GPU cluster.

 Organisational Autonomy

-Every API call to a cloud AI provider creates three dependencies: on the provider's continued availability, on their pricing remaining affordable, and on their terms of service remaining acceptable.
-Organisations using RAM-quantized models on local hardware eliminate all three.
+Every API call to a cloud AI provider creates three dependencies: on the provider's continued availability, on their pricing staying affordable, and on their terms of service staying acceptable.
+Organisations running RAM-quantized models on local hardware eliminate all three.
 No vendor lock-in.
 No price increases.
 No unilateral policy changes.
 No data leaving the network.

 Individual Empowerment